 Emergency Manager 1

-The Emergency Manager 1 course is an academic program consisting of 80-hours of classroom lectures each week and one Saturday each month.
+The Emergency Manager 1 course is an academic program consisting of 80-hours of classroom lectures, with one 3-hour lecture each week and one 8-hour Saturday lecture/activity each month.
 Students complete a total of approximately 134 hours of coursework between classroom lectures, homework assignments, and quizzes/exams.
 The course provides entry-level academic and practical training for individuals aspiring to enter the emergency management profession or those who seek to refine their current knowledge and skills.

 New Jersey Certified Emergency Manager: The New Jersey Emergency Management Association (NJEMA) administers the New Jersey Certified Emergency Manager (NJCEM) credential and the Emergency Manager 1 course satisfies the minimum training requirement, if you plan on pursuing your certification.
 Please visit NJEMA.org for more information about the NJCEM credential, including how to apply. *Note: Completion of the Emergency Manager 1 course does not guarantee that you will receive the NJCEM credential by NJEMA.